This topic provides answers to some commonly asked questions about ApsaraDB for MyBase.

 ApsaraDB for MyBase consists of multiple hosts or servers, such as Elastic Compute Service (ECS) i2 instances and ECS Bare Metal instances.
 For more information, see Terms.

 ApsaraDB for RDS instances that are created in ApsaraDB for MyBase inherit the features of regular ApsaraDB for RDS instances.
 Besides, they provide more benefits than regular instances.
-For more information, see Benefits.
+For more information, see Mechanisms and benefits.

 - Can I access secondary instances?